jeffreyadams/atlasofliegroups-docs/windows_installation.rst

 Windows
 #######

-Ways to download and install the software
+Ways to download and install the s oftware
 =========================================

 The options, in order of preference, are: